philbo87/minimal-mistakes/_posts/2012-11-13-no-you-shouldnt-let-it-crash.md

 layout: single
 ---

-I recently read a blog post that suggested that software developers should let their software crash once in a while.
+I recently read a [blog post}(https://variadic.me/posts/2012-10-30-you-should-let-it-crash.html) that suggested that software developers should let their software crash once in a while.
 The author of the post argued that letting software crash was a good thing.
 He used the following try-catch block to illustrate his point:

-try
+`try
 {
      // stuff
 }